-The Student Health Center is a faculty resource and medical service center for all medical students in the faculty.
-It offers universal walk-in medical services.
-The main goal of the Student Health Center is to maximize the students' academic performance by supporting them in maintaining the best possible physical and mental health in a confidential, safe and nurturing environment.
-The center is located at west corner (ground floor) of the paraclinical building.
-It operates from 12.00 noon to 1.00 p.m. on working days.
-For more details please visit: www.rjt.ac.lk/med/component/k2/item/178-studenthealth-center.
+The Student Health Centre is a faculty resource and a walk-in medical service centre for all medical students of the faculty.
+The main goal of the Student Health Centre is to maximize the student's academic performance by supporting them in maintaining the best possible physical and mental health in a confidential, safe and nurturing environment.
+The centre is located on the ground floor of the paraclinical building and operates from 12.00 noon to 1.00 pm on working days.
+The university health centre is located on the main campus.
+It also provides healthcare facilities to all university students at a daily outpatient service.